Mercury-HPC/Mercury-HPC.github.io/documentation.md

 hg_return_t HG_Context_destroy(hg_context_t *context);
 {% endhighlight %}

-Before sending an RPC, the HG class needs a way of identifying so that a callback corresponding to that RPC can be executed on the target.
-Additionally the functions to serialize and deserialize the function arguments associated to that RPC must be provided.
-This is done through the `HG_Register` function.
+Before sending an RPC, the HG class needs a way of identifying it so that a callback corresponding to that RPC can be executed on the target.
+Additionally, the functions to serialize and deserialize the function arguments associated to that RPC must be provided.
+This is done through the `HG_Register()` function.
 Note that this step can be simplified by using the [high-level RPC layer](#high-level-rpc-layer).
 Registration must be done on both origin and target with the same `func_name` identifier.